itsee-birmingham/standalone_collation_editor/README.md

  The function is given the token list of the base text.
 It should return a list of lists where the first item in the inner list is the string to display for the token and the second item in the inner list is a string representing the class values that should be added to the html.
 If multiple classes need to applied they can be put in a single string value separated by spaces.
 If not classes need to be added then the second item in the inner list should be an empty string.
 Any punctuation or other data which should be displayed on the screen should be combined into the display string for the token.

 The default does not add any extra text or classes and maintains the behaviour of previous releases.
-It extracts the words from the data in the sected base text using the 'original' key if that is present or 't' if it is not.
+It extracts the words from the data in the selected base text using the 'original' key if that is present or 't' if it is not.
 It also adds any punctuation to the words based on the 'pc_before' and 'pc_after' keys.

 - #### ```prepareDisplayString()```